sanskrit-today/sanskrit-hub/learning/certificate-courses.md

             * This also enables one to enter into the Advanced Sanskrit course with confidence.
         * **COURSE ELIGIBILITY:**
             * This course is ideal for those who have completed the “Easy Sanskrit Course Level 1” through CIF and those students who have the basic concepts of Sanskrit.

+1. ### [Sanskrit Examinations](https://swadhyaymandal.org.in/index.php/the-institute/sanskrit-education) by Akhil Bharatiya Sanskrit Bhasha Prachar Samiti

+    * Akhil Bharatiya Sanskrit Bhasha Prachar Samiti, Killa Pardi, set-up by Swadhyay Mandal, has been conducting a series of Sanskrit examinations for over six decades and thousands of High School Students and others have benefited from them.
+The examinations are conducted every February and September.
+    * They are as follows in the ascending order.
+	    1. Prathama
+	    1. Prarambhini
+	    1. Praveshika
+	    1. Parichay
+	    1. Visharad
+	    1. Kovid
+	    1. Sahitya Pravin
+	    1. Sahitya Ratna
+	    1. Acharya

+    * The examinations Kovid, Sahitya Ratna and Acharya have been recognised as equivalent to S.S.C, B.A and M.A. respectively by the Governments of Gujarat, Karnataka, Maharashtra and Rajasthan.
+At present examinations up to Visharad only are being conducted.
+(B.S.V) Brahmarshi Sanskrit Vidyalaya.
+    * The Vidyalaya, situated at the campus of Swadhyay Mandal is for full-time students.
+It imparts intense coaching in Vyakaranam, Kavyam, Ganitam, Yoga, Physical training, Computer operations and Purohityam and prepares students for a rewarding career in life.